apache/tooling-trusted-release/docs/plan.md

 Advanced tasks, possibly deferred
    - Check fair scheduling across cores
    - Add task monitoring and reporting

+## Site improvements

+1. Ensure that performance is optimal and debugging is easy
+   - Add page load timing metrics to a log
+   - Add a basic metrics dashboard
+   - Ensure that all errors are caught and logged or displayed

+2. Increase the linting and type checking
+   - Potentially add blockbuster

 ## Basic RC validation